“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 You do need to know your way around excel and it helps to enjoy working with spreadsheets.

-You or someone on your team will also need to be comfortable talking on the phone since you will be taking many calls, at least in the beginning.
+You or someone on your team will also need to be comfortable talking on the phone since you will be taking many calls.

 Can I do this business from outside the United States?

-Yes, you can but it is going to be more a little more difficult.
+Yes, you can but it is going to be a little more difficult.

 Our understanding is that you will need to go to the US embassy or consulate to notarize legal documents, which can be challenging, and you will also need to call counties in the US to complete your due diligence.